janloeffler/aws-utilization-monitor/README.md

     $ sudo pip3 install --upgrade aws-minion

-# Login to AWS
+# Login to AWS by creating a valid aws credetials file in ~/.aws/credentials

-    $ alias awslogin="minion login -r PowerUser --overwrite-credentials"
+    $ alias awslogin="minion login -r 600231584188 --overwrite-credentials"
     $ awslogin

 # Prepare docker when using boot2docker on MacOS

     $ $(boot2docker shellinit)
-    $ VBoxManage controlvm boot2docker-vm natpf1 "awsutilizationmonitor,tcp,127.0.0.1,8080,,8080"
+    $ VBoxManage controlvm boot2docker-vm natpf1 "aws-utilization-monitor,tcp,127.0.0.1,8080,,8080"

-# Build the project

-    $ mvn clean package
-    $ docker build -t docker-registry2.hackweek.aws.zalando/awsutilizationmonitor:1.0 .

-# Check that our Docker image works

-    $ docker run -p 8080:8080 -it docker-registry2.hackweek.aws.zalando/awsutilizationmonitor:1.0

-Visit [http://localhost:8080/](http://localhost:8080/)!
-Stop your server with **Ctrl+C**.

-# Deploy it in the cloud!

-In order to push you'll need to add our CA cert to the VM box:
+In order to push images to our Docker registry you'll need to add our CA cert to the VM box:

     $ boot2docker ssh
     $ sudo su